hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 **f.
-Enter quantity**

-Manually enter the quantity of the item received.
+Enter quantity:** Manually enter the quantity of the item received.

 {% embed url="https://youtu.be/nosDR5BY9W8" %}
 Video: Enter quantity